Researchers' Guides to the Collections: Seals & Tablets

 Between about 1885 and 1908, the American collector William Hayes Ward assembled, probably on

 Winged hero with scimitar, bull, and lion.

 Neo-Babylonian, 701-601 B.C.
-Morgan Seal 747Pierpont Morgan's behalf, the collection of 1,157 seals that forms the core of the Library's collection.
+Morgan Seal 747Pierpont Morgan's behalf, the collection of 1,157 seals that forms the core of the Morgan's collection.
 Ward summarized Morgan's intentions as follows: "It is the chief object, as I understand it, of Mr. Morgan in bringing to this country the written and figured monuments of the early East, such as tablets, seal cylinders, bas-reliefs or statues, to put within the reach of American scholars the material necessary for adding to the knowledge of the world. ...
 It is desirable that such objects be not scattered and lost to scholarship, but that they be gathered into responsible and accessible collections."